top of page

 Cell Host Microbe.
 2017 Sep 13;22(3):279-290.e7. doi: 10.1016/j.chom.2017.07.021.

-Choline is an essential nutrient and methyl donor required for epigenetic regulation.
-Here, we assessed the impact of gut microbial choline metabolism on bacterial fitness and host biology by engineering a microbial community that lacks a single choline-utilizing enzyme.
-Our results indicate that choline-utilizing bacteria compete with the host for this nutrient, significantly impacting plasma and hepatic levels of methyl-donor metabolites and recapitulating biochemical signatures of choline deficiency.
-Mice harboring high levels of choline-consuming bacteria showed increased susceptibility to metabolic disease in the context of a high-fat diet.
-Furthermore, bacterially induced reduction of methyl-donor availability influenced global DNA methylation patterns in both adult mice and their offspring and engendered behavioral alterations.
-Our results reveal an underappreciated effect of bacterial choline metabolism on host metabolism, epigenetics, and behavior.
-This work suggests that interpersonal differences in microbial metabolism should be considered when determining optimal nutrient intake requirements.
+Choline is an essential nutrient and methyl donor involved in epigenetic regulation.
+This study examined how gut microbial choline metabolism affects host biology using a microbial community lacking a key choline-utilizing enzyme.
+Choline-consuming bacteria competed with the host for choline, reducing plasma and hepatic methyl-donor metabolites and inducing features of choline deficiency.
+Mice with high levels of these bacteria were more susceptible to metabolic disease under a high-fat diet.
+Reduced methyl-donor availability also altered DNA methylation patterns and behavior in both adult mice and their offspring.
+These findings highlight the impact of microbial choline metabolism on host metabolism, epigenetics, and behavior.

 2017_Romano.png